mlinhard/exactly/README.md

 - Java 1.8 JRE - the REST server is currently written as Spring boot REST service
 - Python - the exactly command-line console tool is written in Python

+## Non-RPM installation

+I haven't yet produced a convenient installer for other linux distros, but it shouldn't be that hard to make **exactly** running without the installer.

+### Server
+The server is a standard mavenized Java 1.8 project.
+It needs to be built by standard `mvn clean install` command (in server folder).
+This will produce `server/target/exactly-server-<version>.jar` file.
+This is runnable by

+ `java -jar exactly-server-<version>.jar --dir=<root>`

+ where `<root>` is the folder to be indexed

+### Client

+You need to be root to perform some of this.
+Create file `/opt/exactly/lib/python/VERSION` with version string (it should reflect the current version, e.g. same as in the `exactly-server-<version>.jar` filename).
+Then the python client should be installable with `python3 setup.py install` inside of the client folder.
+After this you could place client/bin/exactly into your /usr/bin/exactly and you should be fine.

 # Usage

 ## Command line